jpdigitalman/SimSpirit-Motion-Simulator-Platform/README.md

 The code is written in C using Arduino and run on PlatformIO.
 The supplied code has been fully tested to work.
 The Pitch/Roll syncronization matrix code has been left out.
 Contact the developer to get the sync code.
 Only the yaw simulation works with the supplied code without modification.

 Currently the following methods can be used to control the motion-simulator.
-1: ViewTracer with inbuilt IMU chip- Connects to the ESP32 mainboard through Bluetooth or via ESP-Now.
+1: ViewTracer© with inbuilt IMU chip- Connects to the ESP32 mainboard through Bluetooth or via ESP-Now.
 Currently, ESPnow has been enabled because of its low latency.
 2: WiFi- UDP plugin from Games Telemetary.
 Some Games support have been added.
 See Telemetry control for list of supported games.

 # SimSpirit Motion Simulator